chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

 [ra]: https://rust-analyzer.github.io

-### July 8
+#### July 8

 Over the past couple of days, I finished a major milestone in one of my side projects—a project written entirely in Rust, and with all of this work carried out entirely in Nova.
-This was a pretty good stress test for Nova: while the rust-analyzer language server does in fact implement the normal [Language Server Protocol][lsp], the rust-analyzer project is also explicit that the [<abbr title="Visual Studio">VS</abbr> Code][code] extension is the primary target, and it gets attention and sometimes even features other editors do not as a result.
+This was a pretty good stress test for Nova: while the rust-analyzer language server does in fact implement the normal [Language Server Protocol][lsp], the rust-analyzer project is also explicit that the [Visual Studio Code][code] extension is the primary target, and it gets attention and sometimes even features other editors do not as a result.
 How well, I wondered, would Nova stack up?

 [lsp]: https://microsoft.github.io/language-server-protocol/
 [code]: https://code.visualstudio.com